coecms-training/access-om2-course/payu.rst

    That is it collates tiled outputs to multiple files, which makes model input and output faster

    Directly copies the compressed chunks from one file to another, skipping the decompress/recompress step

+   Example of the raison d'etre of CMS, to improve researcher  productivity